 How to go there

 The bus stop closest to the GPS route for the Helgafell trail is Vörðutorg (Vortutorg).
 You want to catch the bus to there from the Fjordur bus station in Hafnarfjordur (suburb to Reykjavik).
-Untill 13h busses 33 and 34 go there; after 13h it is bus 44.
-All three busses have slightly different routes but they all take you from Fjordur to Vörðutorg in 10-15 minutes.
-Note that they are all circular routes – which mean that they will take you back to Fjordur by a different route when you return, but again within 10-15 minutes of driving.
-The busses drive approximately four times per hour throughout the day and twice per hour in the evening.
+Take bus line 19 towards Asvallalaug- the drive to Vörðutorg takes 10-15 minutes.
+The bus drives approximately four times per hour throughout the day and twice per hour in the evening.
 You can get to Fjordur from center by taking bus 1 towards Hfj.
-Vellir, but also busses 21, 22, 43 and long-distance bus 55 stop in Fjordur.
+Vellir or bus 21 towards Miklaholt, but also the long-distance bus 55 towards the airport stops in Fjordur.
 As all travel is within the city zone, you will only need one bus ticket to go there and one to return.

 Why go there